renaudbedard/MuteGrammar/README.md

 ## Status

 The ``Mute.g4`` grammar will parse everything from the [official Mute benchmark](https://github.com/aliceffekt/mute/blob/master/mute.benchmark.txt) at the time of this writing.
 ``MuteCompiler.jar`` will try to interpret what it's given, but has no error tolerance and will not recognize conditions at the moment.
-See ``demo.mute`` to see what's supported, and an example usage.
+See ``demo.mute`` to see what's supported and tested for.

 ###Current parsing limitations